Bahauddin-Fahad/Cam-Resources/README.md

 **In this Assignment,There are,**

 1. Home

--Image Of Nikon D780
+   \*Image Of Nikon D780
--Basic Intro Of Nikon D780
+   \*Basic Intro Of Nikon D780
--3 Reviews Of Customers
+   \*3 Reviews Of Customers

 2. Reviews

--Reviews Of Satisfied Customers,their Images and Overall Rating for the Product.
+   \*Reviews Of Satisfied Customers,their Images and Overall Rating for the Product.

 3. Dashboard
-   -4 Charts of Monthly Sale,Investment and Revenue Ratio -LineChart,AreaChart,BarChart and PieChart
+   *4 Charts of Monthly Sale,Investment and Revenue Ratio *LineChart,AreaChart,BarChart and PieChart

 4. Blogs
-   -Answers of the 3 Important Questions.
+   \*Answers of the 3 Important Questions.

 5. About
-   -Specifications of the Nikon D780
+   \*Specifications of the Nikon D780